Skip to content

 Lastly, it may just be that your computer is misbehaving.
 Some troubleshooting and restarting may help solve the issue.

 Issues with your hardware wallet can prevent you from accessing your crypto.
-These include a forgotten pin/password, physical damage, and connection troubles.
+These include a forgotten PIN/password, physical damage, and connection troubles.

-While some may be relatively easy to fix, others, like a forgotten pin, losing the wallet, and physical damage, will require a little more effort for hardware wallet recovery.
-But as long as you have your seed phrase, you’ll still be able to access your funds in the end.
+While some may be relatively easy to fix, others, like a forgotten PIN, losing the wallet, and physical damage, will require a little more effort for hardware wallet recovery.
+But as long as you have your seed phrase, you’ll still be able to access your funds.
+If you need expert help, feel free to contact us.

 Can you repair a physically damaged crypto hardware wallet?